 Laser treatment can be uncomfortable, but most people do not need a local anaesthetic.

 AVMs in the body may require specialist treatment.
 Your HHT specialist will explain any procedures to you in more detail.

 For example, AVMs in the lung are usually treated, even if they're not causing any apparent problems.
 They're treated by embolisation, a procedure that blocks the blood supply to the AVM.
 A tiny plug is inserted inside the artery supplying the abnormal blood vessel.

 Embolisation is preferred to open surgery and is normally carried out under sedation (which helps relax you during the procedure).

 For brain AVMs, embolisation, surgery and stereotactic radiotherapy (precisely delivering radiation to the blood vessel) are possible treatment options.
 Liver AVMs may require different types of specialist treatments.

-However, these treatments aren't always appropriate.
+However, these treatments are not always appropriate.
 Your specialist will explain why many AVMs, such as those in the liver and in the brain, may be better left alone.
 The risks of treatments may outweigh the potential benefits.